Beatrice Straight: Personal life

-In 1952, her 7-year-old son, Willard, from her first marriage, accidentally drowned in a pond on their farm in Armonk while playing in a small rowboat tied to the dock.
+In 1952, her seven-year-old son, Willard, from her first marriage, accidentally drowned in a pond on their farm in Armonk, New York, while playing in a small rowboat tied to the dock.
 The boy was found by Cookson.
 The boy's father, Dolivet, who was living in Paris at the time, was refused a visa and, therefore, unable to fly to the United States to attend the funeral because of his alleged pro-communist activities, which he denied.

 Straight reportedly had Alzheimer's disease in her last years.
 In 2001, she died from pneumonia in Northridge, Los Angeles, at the age of 86.
-Her interment was at William Henry Lee Memorial Cemetery in New Marlborough, Massachusetts.